Foreordination

-Foreordination, an important doctrine of the Church of Jesus Christ of Latter-day Saints (LDS Church), teaches that during the pre-mortal existence, God selected ("foreordained") particular people to fulfill certain missions ("callings") during their mortal lives.
+Foreordination is an important doctrine of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It teaches that during the pre-mortal existence, God selected ("foreordained") particular people to fulfill certain missions ("callings") during their mortal lives.
 For example, prophets were foreordained to be the Lord's servants, all who receive the priesthood were foreordained to that calling, and Jesus Christ was foreordained to enact the atonement.

 Unlike predestination, foreordination allows for individual agency (the ability to choose whether to fulfil one's callings).

 Teachings

 Foreordination is a prominent part of LDS theology.
 Brigham Young, the first LDS Church leader to explain it, taught that God's omniscient foreknowledge does not constitute a divine decree.
 Unlike predestination, foreordination does not exclude free will.
 LDS Church members believe part of one's mission in life is choosing to fulfill what one was foreordained to do, following the example of Jesus Christ who actively chose to complete the atonement he was foreordained to enact.

 The word "foreordination" appears in the King James Version of the First Epistle of Peter 1:20, "Who verily was foreordained before the foundation of the world, but was manifest in these last times for you".
 The LDS Church has understood this to be a depiction of Christ's foreordination.
 The church also teaches that foreordination is referenced in the Old Testament in the first chapter of the Book of Jeremiah, verse 5 ("before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet").

-The church also teaches that during the war in heaven the spirits that followed Christ were not equally valiant.
+The church also teaches that during the War in Heaven the spirits that followed Christ were not equally valiant.
 The more diligent ones were made to be rulers.
 The Book of Abraham teaches that in the pre-mortal existence some spirits were more intelligent than others.
 The church teaches that foreordination can be a reward for valiant commitment to Jesus Christ and may influence one's earthly circumstances.
 Birth into one of the Twelve Tribes of Israel is seen as a birthright of dedicated souls.
 Those who are virtuous and great in this life attained greater intelligence and nobility in the pre-mortal existence.
 However, everyone can be adopted into one of the twelve tribes of Israel through faithfulness on Earth, regardless of their foreordination.